-BIOL 508: BIOLOGY INTERNSHIP 1-3 s.h.
+BIOL 508: BIOLOGY INTERNSHIP

 Internships provide practical experiences that are related to a student's academic program or research area.
 Credits earned can be utilized as partial fulfillment of the Master of Science degree in biology.
 Students considering internship credits to be applied toward the Master of Science degree must have the approval of their graduate advisory committee, the cooperating agency, and the appropriate university administrators.
 On demand.